-daily word - learn or refute?
+daily word - adult supervision

 Dale Cresap's picture